boku-ilen/landscapelab/README.md

 Development Setup

-* Folder `ClientResources` (project specific and not included) goes as `Resources` into the root folder of this project
 * copy settings.ini-default to settings.ini, put it into the user:// path and adapt the resources path
 * Open the Godot project
 * Run the landscapelab-server